Precision determination of nucleon iso-vector scalar and tensor charges at the physical point

 where $g_X^{\rm QCD}$ is the target physical value.
 The parameters $c_l$, $c_V$, and $c_a$ describe the pion mass dependence, finite-volume dependence, and discretization effects, respectively.
 We omit any dependence on the strange quark mass, as our current data lack the sensitivity to constrain such a term.

-Our analysis of $g_S$ reveals a strong preference for a phenomenological exponential finite-volume correction, $e^{-m_{\pi}L}$, over the HB$\chi$PT-predicted form $m_{\pi}^{2}e^{-m_{\pi}L}/\sqrt{m_\pi L}$~\cite{Beane:2004rf}.
+Our analysis of $g_S$ reveals a strong preference for a phenomenological exponential finite-volume correction, $e^{-m_{\pi}L}$, over {the form $m_\pi^2 e^{-m_{\pi}L}/\sqrt{m_{\pi}L}$ motivated by HB$\chi$PT analysis in~\cite{Beane:2004rf}}.
 This is demonstrated by the corrected data (using parameters $c_l$ and $c_a$ from the global fit in Eq.~\ref{eq:global_fit}), which exhibit a clear linear dependence on $e^{-m_{\pi}L}$ (orange points, Fig.~\ref{fig:volume}).
 In contrast, while the FVE for $g_T$ (blue points) is also consistent with a linear $e^{-m_{\pi}L}$ dependence, it remains statistically compatible with the HB$\chi$PT ansatz due to its smaller overall magnitude.

 The pion mass dependence in the continuum and infinite-volume limits is shown in Fig.~\ref{fig:mpi}, using similar corrections with $c_V$ and $c_a$ obtained from the joint fit with the ansatz of Eq.~\ref{eq:global_fit}.
 The results for both $g_T$ and $g_S$ demonstrate a mild dependence on the pion mass.
 We incorporate the $m_{\pi}^3$ term to provide an improved description of data at relatively heavy pion masses.
 The presence of precise results at the physical pion mass for multiple lattice spacings and volumes ensures that the systematic uncertainty originating from the chiral extrapolation remains minor.